omelchert/IQOSeminarWeek2020/README.md

 ![](https://github.com/omelchert/IQOSeminarWeek2020/blob/master/fig02.png)
-*Fig. 2: (a) Evolution of the real-valued field u(x,t) in the range t/TR = 0.1--0.6.
+*Fig. 2: (a) Evolution of the real-valued field u(x,t) in the range t/TR = 0.1-0.6.
 Numbers 1 through 9 enumerate the solitons featured for t/TR>0.1 in
 order of decreasing amplitude.
-White dots trace the amplitude peak of soliton no.~1.
-In the vincinity of multiple similar amplitude solitons crossing, the tracing procedure is notoriously inaccurate (see dashed circles).  (b) Temporal variation of the peak amplitude AS1(t) of soliton no.~1.*
+White dots trace the amplitude peak of soliton no. 1.
+In the vincinity of multiple similar amplitude solitons crossing, the tracing procedure is notoriously inaccurate (see dashed circles).  (b) Temporal variation of the peak amplitude AS1(t) of soliton no. 1.*

 ## Prerequisites